LineageOS/lineage_wiki/pages/contributing_wiki.md

 Preview your changes - you can see your fork of the wiki at `https://yourusername.github.io/lineage_wiki`.

+{% include alerts/note.html content="Make sure to push to the main branch on GitHub otherwise the preview will not work." %}

 #### Fixing mistakes

 So, you've made your change, and you can look at the wiki on GitHub pages.
 But something's wrong!